omaralam96/COVID-19-Prevention-CVC-Competition/model/readme.md

 <h1>NOTE<h1>
-Please Download YOLLO wieghts file and put it in this directory[SEE YoloLinks.txt]
+<h5>Please Download YOLLO wieghts file and put it in this directory[SEE YoloLinks.txt]